joutwater/Data-Structures/week07/README.md

 ### Part One Reflections:

-Looking back I actually think I had a loop, within a loop, wihtin a loop.
+It felt great to see a loop within a loop in action.
 The outer loop was going through each zone file, the next loop was going through each table row in the zone file, and the final loop was going through each meeting event in each table row.
-I don't think that this was completely necessary but it helped triple check that I was in control of the asynchronicity.
+I don't think that this was completely necessary but it helped me understand the timing of everything by creating a parsing hierarchy of sorts.
 You can also see that I had a file counter so that it would know when it was finished and could start writing the json.
 This level of looping caused me issues later on when trying to access a certain of subset in my location data.
 I was getting errors because of the extra array of each zone.
-I eventually went in a removed that because I couldn't quite figure out how to get to what I needed in the JSON.
+I eventually went in a removed the array manually because I couldn't quite figure out how to get to what I needed in the JSON.

-In terms of the data cleanliness at this point, it isn't perfect but it I feel that it is reasonably accurate given my abilties as a new coder.
+In terms of the data cleanliness at this point, it isn't perfect but I feel that it is reasonably accurate given my abilties as a new coder.
 There were some inconsistencies in location data that I went through and corrected in find/replace, but I know there are probably some errors still in the JSON.
 Moving forward!

 ### Part Two : Geocoding

+The next step in the process was to create coordinates from each street address, city, state, and zip that was parsed from the previous step.
+We had some starter code that helped organize our dependencies and the correct way to send requests to the API, but now the challenge was to pass the address information (nested in the JSON) to the